-40 FAIR VALUE MEASUREMENTS
+39 FAIR VALUE MEASUREMENTS

-40.1 Financial Instruments
+39.1 Financial Instruments

-40.1.1 Financial instruments measured at fair value
+39.1.1 Financial instruments measured at fair value

-The Company measures some of its financial assets at fair value at the end of each reporting period.
+The Company measures some of its financial assets at fair value.
 Fair value measurements are classified using a fair value hierarchy that reflects the significance of the inputs used in making the measurements and has the following levels.

-Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities.

-Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices).

-Level 3 Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices). - Level 3 Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).